carsdotcom/powertrain/README.md

 # POWERTRAIN

-Powertrain is a basic build and deploy tool for Docker built atop GNU Make.

-PLEASE NOTE: This project is in a very early stage and current only supports the specific use cases we've had so far.
-Support for more uses cases is under development.
+**PLEASE NOTE:** Documentation is incomplete.
+More soon.

+## Overview

+Powertrain is a wrapper around GNU Make that aims to simplify docker builds and deployments by enabling a simple declarative configuration for your project and by providing a concise syntax for control flow.

+### Powertrain does two things

+* The `powertrain` entrypoint script determines the run context for Make and runs Make using the Makefile found in that run context.
+* The default powertrain `Makefile` provides a set of default variables and targets.

+### How Powertrain Determines Run Context

+If a `PROJECT_DIR` environment variable has been set, it will look for a `Makefile` at the location specified by that variable and use that `Makefile`;
+otherwise, if the user's current working directory contains a `Makefile` it will use that `Makefile`; lastly, if neither of the first two conditions are met, it will use it's own default `Makefile`.

+### What is the Powertrain Makefile?

+Powertrain includes it's own Makefile which defines a set of variables and targets which, taken together, enable the most common docker build and deployment tasks out-of-the-box.
+Powertrain allows you to configure your docker project with a very simple declarative syntax by taking advantage of GNU Make's override system.
+When custom logic is needed for any given target, you can override that target by declaring the location of a shell script which replace the default target logic.

+### Do I need to know how GNU Make works?

+You do not need to know everything about Make to use powertrain.
+All you really need to know that is specific to Make is how target chaining works and how to set and override variables.

+In additional to these Make-specific items, you will need to know how to write an executable shell script and a few powertrain specific usage patterns.

+Make is a powerful tool, and, if you're interested, full documentation for GNU Make can be found here: https://www.gnu.org/software/make/manual/

 ## Install

 1. Clone this repo.
 2. Make the `powertrain` script executable.
 3. Get `powertrain` into your `$PATH` (either by adding a symlink to `./powertrain/powertrain` to an existing directory in your `$PATH` or by adding the repo directory to directory in your `$PATH`).

-## Project Setup
+## New Project Setup

+__See "Usage" section below for using `powertrain` with an existing project.__

 To get started with powertrain, add a Makefile to the root of your project directory.
 This should be in the same directory as you Dockerfile.
 Here's an example of what a powertrain Makefile file might look like:

     include $(POWERTRAIN)